Sign-up ends in:

 Get the Right Ball Position

-The longer the iron you have in your hand the further up in your stance it should go.
-With a longer club you need that extra time to help square up the face and hit it straight.
+The longer the iron you have in your hand, the further up in your stance the ball should go.
+With a longer club, you need extra time to help square up the face and hit it straight.

-The ball position should be forward of center for the long irons and center for the other irons in the bag.
+The ball position should be forward of center for the long irons and positioned in the middle for the other irons in the bag.

 Release Some Tension

-The more you chunk shots, the more fearful you will become of chunking shots, and you’ll start doing it more consistently.
-You can eliminate this issue by reducing tension in your golf swing.
+The more you chunk shots, the more fearful you will become of chunking shots.
+You can eliminate this issue by reducing tension in your golf swing, particularly in the upper body.

 Tension reduction for this type of mistake can start in the shoulder.
 Let a little of that go, relax just a bit, and let that work into your hands.